 Lead-Acid Batteries

-Lead-acid is the oldest rechargeable battery tech, created in 1857 by Gaston Planté.
+Lead acid is the oldest rechargeable battery tech, created in 1857 by Gaston Planté.
 Their main active material is lead.
-Often compared to lithium batteries, we could divide them into three types that are well designed to store solar energy:
+Often compared to lithium batteries, we could divide them into three types that are suited to store solar energy:

 The GEL-type battery is sealed and maintenance-free.
 It was invented 70 years ago by a German company.
 Its main feature is the gel electrolyte.
 Therefore, this solar battery is safe.
 No gas outburst and leakage of electrolytes can occur under normal usage conditions.